There's a particular kind of dread that settles over a risk manager when breaking news flashes across their screen at 6 a.m.

 And here is the hard truth that most corporate travel programs have yet to fully reckon with: the Orient step is the bottleneck.

 You cannot decide until you know.
 You cannot act until you know.
-And knowing — really knowing, completely and confidently — requires data that most organizations simply don't have.
+And knowing — really knowing, completely and confidently — requires tools that most organizations simply don't have.

 The Blind Spot Most Programs Don't Know They Have

-The majority of corporate travel programs rely primarily on TMC booking data to account for traveler whereabouts.
+The majority of corporate travel programs rely primarily on TMC-provided tools to account for traveler whereabouts.
 It's a reasonable starting point, but in a crisis, it's insufficient.

 Why?
 Because business travel today is fragmented.
 Travelers book directly with airlines.
 They use consumer platforms.
 They make last-minute changes outside approved channels.
 Regional programs operate in silos.
 Data feeds are delayed or incomplete.